The Complete Art Lover's Guide to Tuscany

 The Sienese School of painting flourished between the 13th and 15th centuries.
 For a time, Siena even rivaled Florence, though its art was more conservative.
 The most important Sienese artists were Duccio, Simone Martini, and the brothers Pietro and Ambrogio Lorenzetti.
 Pisa, Cortona, and Arezzo also had artists contributing master works.

-Tuscany Checklist: Must See Art Work and Masterpieces in Tuscany
+Tuscany Checklist: 20 Must See Art Works and Masterpieces in Tuscany

 When it comes to art, you're spoiled for choice in Tuscany.
-And it's not all located in bella Florence, as you might assume.
-If I have to narrow it down to avoid a treatise, here's what I think are most significant and influential art works in Tuscany, for your Tuscan bucket list.
+And it's not all located in Florence, as you might assume.
+If I have to narrow it down to avoid a treatise, here's what I think are 20 most significant and influential art works in Tuscany, for your Tuscan bucket list.
 They include paintings, sculptures, and in situ fresco cycles.

 These pieces either helped transform the history of art or were the iconic masterpieces of their time period.
 If you're an art enthusiast and enchanted by Tuscany, this guide will tell you exactly where to go to fulfill your art fantasies.